ArtDread/Car-plates/README.md

 Detailed working directory structure presentation.

 According to pipeline, there are two independent modules: detection and ocr (o. character recognition) each containing an individual interface for models.
-Main module unites these modules and provides both car plate detection and recognition for images
+Main module unites these modules and provides both car plate detection and recognition for images.

 ```text
 .